-Design Recipes: White steps into spotlight as decor color
+Design Recipes: White in spotlight as decor color

 It happened to the color gray, and black has always been a staple.
 Now it’s time for the color white to shine.
 White has often been ignored as a color, considered more of a backdrop or a background color for a blank canvas.
 However, white is indeed a color that can create not only a soothing and restful atmosphere, but also an impressive statement.